Skip to main content

 About

-Your radar on legislation, not theirs on you.
+Your radar on legislation.

 Four things you might want to know before you trust this with your ZIP code: why we built it, what we won't build, where our data comes from, and how we treat what little we see of you.

-Why CivicRadar exists
+Why CivicRadar exists.

-What we won't build
+What we won't build.

 These choices are the product.
 A civic tool that quietly grew a feed, a follow graph, and a notification budget would stop being your radar and start being someone else's.